pp4rs/2024-uzh-installation-guide/docs/contact.md

 * Julian Langer
 * Max Winkler

 at the Department of Economics, University of Zurich in 2016.
-This installation guide is for the 2022 edition, conducted by
+This installation guide is for the 2023 edition, conducted by

 * Martin Stanscics
-* TBA
-* TBA
+* Julius Schäper